 The controlled use of fire was an invention of the Early Stone Age (or Lower Paleolithic).
 The earliest evidence for controlled use of fire is at the Lower Paleolithic site of Gesher Benot Ya’aqov in Israel, where charred wood and seeds were recovered from a site dated 790,000 years ago.

 Not everybody believes that; the next oldest site is at Zhoukoudian, a Lower Paleolithic site in China dated to about 400,000 BP, and at Qesem Cave (Israel), between about 200,000-400,000 years ago.

 In a paper published in Nature in March 2011, Roebroeks and Villa report their examinations of the available data for European sites and conclude that habitual use of fire wasn’t part of the human (meaning early modern and Neanderthal both) suite of behaviors until ca. 300,000 to 400,000 years ago.
 They argue that the earlier sites are representative of opportunistic use of natural fires.

 (2) The introduction of game-changing technology, be it fire, iron, or electricity, disrupts society, both culturally and economically.
 Anthropology offers evidence of this when iron tools were introduced to primitive people.
-Similarly, the widespread use of electricity and the automobile, along with the other technological innovations of the previous century, may have been a major cause of the Great Depression and World Wars.
-I see similar confusion and a ‘disturbance in the continuum’ brought about or amplified by the widespread use of the computer.
-I’d wager that humanity is in for one heck of a ride over the next few hundred years as religious and cultural norms fall by the wayside and are replaced by some which ‘speak’ more effectively to the chaos and confusion of current times.
+Similarly, the widespread use of electricity and the automobile, along with the other technological innovations, may have been a partial cause of the Great Depression and the two World Wars.
+I see similar disruption now brought about or amplified by the widespread use of the computer.
+I’d wager that humanity is in for one heck of a ride over the next few hundred years as religious and cultural norms fall by the wayside and are replaced by some that speak more effectively to the chaos and confusion of current times.